 - Clearly identify operators who meet minimum hygiene standards at point of booking.

 - Define the process to follow should a traveler become ill or have any concerns while travelling (see also Health & Safety protocols).

 - Consider introducing a requirement to sign a waiver if booking outside policy-approved properties or airlines (ie have not undergone health & hygiene audit).

 - What apps are considered mandatory for travelers to use to stay informed in-trip?
 Eg. FCM Mobile

 - If not already in place, add ‘trip purpose’ to booking and expense reports with a defined list of reasons to select from.

-- Define your version of ‘permissible travel’, ie. Permissible travel = Approved reasons for travel + traveller preparedness + Government guidelines.
+- Define your version of ‘permissible travel’, ie. Permissible travel = Approved reasons for travel + traveler preparedness + Government guidelines.
 Avoid using broad terms like ‘essential travel’ as this is open to interpretation.

 - Does the VIP/Executive policy component within the policy also need to be reviewed or altered?
 Will you allow extensions for ‘bleisure’ travel.
-Does this require waiver by the traveller for the leisure component of their journey?
+Does this require waiver by the traveler for the leisure component of their journey?